- Finding the best deal is a great time investment, it could save you thousands.

 Due to the short term of borrowing and the fact bridging loan rates can be high in comparison to other, longer-term types of lending, it is important you can prove your ability to pay to loan off.
 Whether you are looking to refinance onto a cheaper form of debt, sell the property or anticipate money coming to you, it is important you are as sure as possible of the timescales.

 When selecting the term of your bridging loan, it is easy to go for the shortest possible time frame in an attempt to reduce the amount of interest paid or maximise the net loan.
-If the loan term ends and you are unable to pay it back as agreed, you will be in default of the loan and may well be penalised financially.
+If the loan term ends and you are unable to repay your bridging loan back as agreed, you will be in default of the loan and may well be penalised financially.

 It is advised that, when banking on the sale of a property, you are cautious.
 Delays are common and, in this situation, you could miss the loan’s end date through no fault of your own.